ARTICLE

 A Cross-Sector Approach to Energy Investment

 To reach ambitious decarbonization goals by 2050, it’s clear that the solution lies in securing a diverse range of funding across corporations, tech investors, private equity, and infrastructure funds.
-Last year, global spending in energy transition hit $1.8 trillion, an almost 20% increase over the previous year and an 80% cumulative increase since 2021; however, we’re far behind the $4 to 5 trillion in annual investment that is required to maintain a net zero trajectory.
+In 2024, global spending in energy transition exceeded $2.1 trillion for the first time, an almost 11% increase over the previous year; however, we’re far behind the $5.6 trillion in annual investment from 2025 to 2030 required to maintain a net zero trajectory.

 Clean energy investments, including investments in clean energy supply chain, continue to be a key priority when it comes to the energy transition, and for good reason.
 These investments target cost-efficiency, energy reliability, and sustainability, addressing the energy trilemma.